You have the opportunity to give back to AU

 - Solicits peers for gifts to the university as part of the senior class gift to enable future Eagles to experience a world-class education.

-Members of the committee acquire real-world knowledge and experience in philanthropy, fundraising, project management, marketing, public relations, and more.
+Members of the council acquire real-world knowledge and experience in philanthropy, fundraising, project management, marketing, public relations, and more.
 Members develop practical career, presentation, and event planning skills.
 Additionally, members network with high-level university administrators and alumni at special events and deepen connections with the AU Alumni Association.

-Class Year: 2018
+Class Year: 2022